RandomFractals/venn-diagram-generator/README.md

 - &#10003; set up a half ass decent 2 cols layot for topic list and diagram view comp.

 ## day 5 of dev
-- &#10003; deploy to venn-diagrams.herokuapp.com for topic list test on mobile and UI layout preview
+- &#10003; deploy to https://venn-diagrams.herokuapp.com for topic list test on mobile and UI layout preview
 - &#10003; switch to this 2 cols layout for mobile: https://codepen.io/mor10/pen/QvmLpd
-- TODO: stub out the actual Venn diagram d3 view component to render diagram topics
+- TODO: stub out the actual Venn diagram SVG view component to render diagram topics.
+  Use this code block: http://bl.ocks.org/bycoffe/3404776

 Latest with Augury: